A young child pushes a loaded cardboard box across an open floor while a grown-up stays close beside them.

 How play unfolds.

-A multi-panel sequence showing a child pushing a loaded cardboard box to a stop spot, climbing on or over it, and returning to the start.
+A multi-panel sequence showing a child pushing a loaded cardboard box to a stop spot and sliding it back to the start.

 1. 01